 "It is important that Europe keeps a close eye on which key European technologies foreign strategic investors are setting their sights on," he said.

 Machnig did not comment specifically on Daimler.

-Zhejiang Geely Holding has been on an expansion drive.
-It owns Volvo Cars, LEVC, the maker of London's black cabs, and last year took a majority stake in sports car maker Lotus, a 49.9 percent stake in Malaysian automaker Proton, a $3.3 billion stake in Volvo Trucks and control of flying car start-up Terrafugia.
+Zhejiang Geely Holding owns Volvo Cars, LEVC, the maker of London's black cabs, and last year took a majority stake in sports car maker Lotus, a 49.9 percent stake in Malaysian automaker Proton, a $3.3 billion stake in Volvo Trucks and control of flying car start-up Terrafugia.

-Geely sees potential in Daimler because it is developing high-speed internet connections for autonomous cars at a time when Li believes satellite-based internet connections could become more important for the auto industry, the source familiar with his thinking said.
+Geely sees potential in Daimler because it is developing high-speed connectivity for autonomous cars at a time when Li believes satellite-based internet connections could become more important, the source familiar with his thinking said.

 The source said Daimler and Geely had not held concrete talks about how to structure a potential joint venture, adding: "You know we have to become a stakeholder in order to engage."

 Swedish truck maker AB Volvo, one of Geely's other investments, has objected to the Chinese firm's stake-building in Daimler, citing anti-trust concerns, the source added.

 "We will protect interests of both companies by abiding laws in the country and the company's governance structure.
 We are not seeking to have a controlling power in Daimler," the source added.
 (Additional reporting by Douglas Busvine in Frankfurt, Jan Schwartz in Hamburg, Ankit Ajmera in Bengaluru and Gernot Heller and Madeline Chambers in Berlin; Writing by Edward Taylor and Georgina Prodhan; Editing by Jacqueline Wong/Mark Potter/Alexander Smith)